Jailbreaking on Text-to-Video Models via Scene Splitting Strategy: SceneSplit

 \subsection{Scene Manipulation}

+Even if the text prompt successfully bypasses the pre-processing text safety filter, the attack may still fail due to post-processing video safety filter that analyzes the generated visual content.
+Scene Manipulation is designed to bypass these visual-level defenses.

 The initial set of scene prompts created in the previous stage may be insufficient to guarantee a successful attack, due to their intentional ambiguity.
 The generated video might still be benign, or the prompt could be blocked by the filter.
-Therefore, a process of iteratively modifying the prompts and searching for the optimal attack point within this initially constrained generative output space is essential.
-This process is conducted through two key steps: Scene Selection and Iterative Modification.
+Therefore, it is essential to iteratively modify the prompts to search for an optimal attack point within this constrained generative output space that can evade visual detection.
+Furthermore, this process utilizes feedback (e.g., safety reward) derived from the generated video to iteratively navigate the decision boundary of the post-processing video safety detector.
+Overall, this process is conducted through two key steps: Scene Selection and Iterative Modification.

 \paragraph{Scene Selection.} When an attack attempt fails, the Scene Selection step identifies a target scene for the next modification.
 If a video was generated but deemed safe (i.e., its harmfulness score is below the threshold), we utilized a video understanding model.
 This model analyzes the generated video to identify the most influential scene, which is defined as the scene prompt most prominently represented in the visual content of the video.
 Conversely, if no video was produced because the prompt was blocked by a safety filter, a scene is selected at random.